pnpm/pnpm/README.md

 ## Background

 pnpm uses hard links and symlinks to save one version of a module only ever once on a disk.
-When using npm or yarn for example, if you have 100 packages using lodash, you will have 100 copies of lodash on disk.
+When using npm or Yarn for example, if you have 100 packages using lodash, you will have 100 copies of lodash on disk.
 With pnpm, lodash will be saved in a single place on the disk and a hard link will put it into the `node_modules` where it should be installed.